Magic for Smiles

 These shows happen in the region in schools and activity centres, in or outside refugee camps and informal settlements.
 More than one show can be provided per organisation for different groups of children.
 Follow up shows over time and selective teaching are also possible.
 Two animators/teachers are recommended to attend per show in case the children get too excited.
 The venues need to be sizeable for around 50 children with good lighting and space for volunteers to come up to the front.
 The shows are conducted in Arabic.
 On the spot evaluation with the children and staff is a requirement as part of ongoing research on the potential of magic especially within PSS programmes.

 The facebook page @MagicForSmiles gives more idea of what is on offer (face photography is not always available), and partner organisations are encouraged to post short reviews of shows.
 The project started as a pilot in early 2016 and was largely voluntary; a negotiated fee has since been introduced for most humanitarian shows, and special offers are also available.
 Discounts are provided for multiple shows.
 Private or commercial functions are more expensive in order to help subsidise the humanitarian shows.

 Interested organisations and individuals are most welcome to take this further.
-Jamie can be contacted on firstname.lastname@example.org and mobile +961 76045717.
+Jamie can be contacted on email@example.com and mobile +961 76045717.
 He is based in the UK though travels every two months for an average of 3 weeks.